How to Increase the User Retention in your Payment app?

 With a multitude of mobile wallet apps, m-commerce apps, cryptocurrency platforms, peer-to-peer payment apps at our disposal, Fintech is significantly changing how we deal with money on a daily basis.

-The awareness of digital payment methods has grown steadily.
-With a steep rise in demand for hassle-free payments for goods and services, more and more consumers are moving towards digital payment solutions for frequent routine transactions.
+The awareness of digital payment methods to increase mobile app engagement has grown steadily.
+With a steep rise in demand for hassle-free payments for goods and services, more and more consumers are moving towards digital payment solutions and opting for mobile user retention strategies for frequent routine transactions.

 Moving to Mobile